Maradox/osmdroid-wiki/How-big-is-it.md

 * Google Maps Compat API Example - GoogleWrapper 55844, including 16k in android support stuff, 36k in google maps stuff

 So in general, osmdroid is pretty small

+[k3b 2016-09-07]

+"OpenStreetMapViewer 13471" : Is the apk file about 13 Megabytes??

+My local OpenStreetMapViewer-debug.apk-file (where the AppCompat staff has been removed) generated from osmdroid-5.4 is 1130KB (about 1.1 Megabyte)